YuukanOO/streamy/README.md

 If no parameter is given, returns all connected socket objects.
 Else it will try to retrieve the socket associated with the given sid.

-### Streamy.id Client-only
+### Streamy.id([socket])

-Retrieve the session id.
-Sets by the server on the first connection.
+Retrieve the connection id.
+A unique identifier for each connections.
+On the server, you should provide the socket object to retrieve the associated connection id.

 ### Streamy.userId([socket])